sensu/sensu-docs/content/sensu-go/6.7/operations/monitor-sensu/monitor-sensu-with-sensu.md

 http-json OK:  The value true found at .ClusterHealth.[0].Healthy matched with expression "== true" and returned true
 {{< /code >}}

-To receive alerts based on your backend health checks, configure a [pipeline][6] with [event filters][3] and a [handler][7] and update your check definitions to reference the pipeline in the [pipelines attribute][8].

 ## Monitor external etcd

 If your Sensu Go deployment uses an external etcd cluster, you'll need to check the health of the respective etcd instances for your primary (Backend Alpha) and secondary (Backend Beta) backends.

 {{% notice note %}}
-**NOTE**: These examples use the [sensu/http-checks](https://bonsai.sensu.io/assets/sensu/http-checks) dynamic runtime asset.
+**NOTE**: These examples use the sensu/http-checks dynamic runtime asset.
-Follow the instructions above to [register the sensu/http-checks dynamic runtime asset](#register-dynamic-runtime-asset) if you did not previously register it.
+Follow the instructions above to [register sensu/http-checks](#register-dynamic-runtime-asset) if you have not previously registered it.
 {{% /notice %}}

 {{< language-toggle >}}